NEWSLETTERS

 Lead-206 (stable) |

-Errata for Nuclear Wastelands: A Global Guide to Nuclear Weapons Production and Its Health and Environmental Effects (1995):
+Errata for Nuclear Wastelands: A Global Guide to Nuclear Weapons Production and Its Health and Environmental Effects (1995 and 2000):

 - Page 368.
 Table 7.5.
 The text in center of the table that says ">5 sieverts" should be corrected to read ">0.05 sieverts" (in both columns).